 - To argue from common experience to the nature and immateriality of the human soul.

 - To explain what is meant by happiness.

 - To explain what is meant by the common good.

 - To give an account of the various meanings of the term “wisdom”—speculative and practical, philosophical and theological, acquired and infused.

 - To give an account of the way in which theology is a science.

 - To demonstrate an understanding of how the whole of the Sacred Scripture tells of the nature, person, and mission of Christ.

-- To recognize, articulate and defend the deposit of the faith, drawn from Sacred Scripture and Tradition.
+- To articulate and defend the mysteries of the faith contained in the Creed.